icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### Publications Configs

-When registering a publication, a Publisher MAY provide a configuration as a `ICRC16Map` that contains relevant information for the event such as allow lists, disallow lists, ICRC-75 dynamic lists, publications modes, etc.  It is up to the implementation to decide which are necessary and supported.
+When registering a publication, a Publisher MAY provide a configuration as an `ICRC16Map` that contains relevant information for the event such as allow lists, disallow lists, ICRC-75 dynamic lists, publications modes, etc.  It is up to the implementation to decide which are necessary and supported.

 The following items SHOULD be used for the indicated patterns: